Skip to main content.

 • Intentional Housing Assignments

-Incoming Students are assigned housing through a manual process in which the Residence Life and Housing team reviews each housing profile to best match an incoming student with a roommate or two.
-From here, the team actively curates the residence hall communities by both balancing personalities and working to ensure all residents will be able to connect to their peers in the residence.
+Incoming students are assigned housing through a manual process.
+The Office of Residence Life and Housing reviews each housing profile to best match an incoming student with a roommate or two.
+From here, the team actively curates the residence hall communities by balancing personalities and working to ensure all residents will be able to connect to their peers in the residence.

 Meet the ResLife Team